This post may contain affiliate links. Please see my disclosure policy.

 Keeping the ornaments out of reach.
 Or blocking off the tree with baby gates.
 When you can’t watch your pups will keep them safe.

-Traveling for Christmas with the Dogs
+Holiday Travel with the Dogs

 No matter if you’re taking your pets with you or leaving them at home, there are some things to think about with your dogs and traveling.